Josette Sheeran

+On July 26, 2021 she was appointed President of Canoo (NASDAQ: GOEV) an electric vehicle startup based in Los Angeles with manufacturing facilities in Oklahoma City, OK.

 Early life and education

-Sheeran was born in Orange, New Jersey, one of six siblings.
-Sheeran was raised in the Roman Catholic Church and joined the Unification Church in 1975.
+Sheeran was born in Orange, New Jersey, and is one of six siblings.
 She earned a Bachelor of Arts from the University of Colorado at Boulder in 1976.

 Career

 World Food Programme

-As Executive Director of WFP, Sheeran was responsible for managing the world's largest humanitarian organization with nearly 11,000 staff worldwide.
+As Executive Director of the World Food Programme, Sheeran was responsible for managing the world's largest humanitarian organization with nearly 11,000 staff worldwide.
 WFP provides emergency food aid to the world's hungry as well as addressing the causes of chronic hunger.
+The organization was awarded the Nobel Peace Prize in 2020 "for its efforts to combat hunger, for its contribution to bettering conditions for peace in conflict-affected areas and for acting as a driving force in efforts to prevent the use of hunger as a weapon of war and conflict."

 Under Sheeran's leadership, WFP enacted financial and structural reforms designed to increase transparency and agility.
 She pioneered new initiatives such as the African Risk Capacity (ARC), the first disaster insurance model for Africa, and “Purchase for Progress” in more than a dozen nations and conflict zones.
-Under her leadership, WFP diversified its donor base to more than 100 nations and became the first UN program to include the so-called BRIC countries and the Gulf States among its top 10 donors, she also increased private sector partnerships 10 fold to around $100 million a year.
+She led WFP in diversifying its donor base to more than 100 nations and became the first UN program to include the so-called BRIC countries and the Gulf States among its top 10 donors, she also increased private sector partnerships 10 fold to around $100 million a year.
 She instituted key reforms to reduce dependency on food aid among millions of aid recipients.

-Sheeran has expressed commitment to meeting the UN Millennium Development Goal of halving hunger and poverty by 2015.
-The World Food Programme, founded in 1963, last year provided food to more than 90 million poor people in more than 80 countries worldwide.
-Its annual budget was US$1.7 billion in 1993.
-In 2008, it had a budget of US$3 billion and employed 10,000 people in 78 countries.

 In April 2008, Sheeran attracted worldwide attention with a speech in London warning about an impending worldwide food crisis, which she likened to a "silent tsunami" and lobbied the United States and other governments to give more aid to the world's poor.
+Sheeran expressed commitment to meeting the UN Millennium Development Goal of halving hunger and poverty by 2015.
 In January 2009, Sheeran called on the government of Israel to allow more UN food aid to the people in Gaza during the conflict there.

 Sheeran's influential TED Talk on ending world hunger has been viewed more than one million times and has been used in schools to teach children about ending hunger through innovation and partnerships.

 Ms. Sheeran chaired the UN High Level Committee on Management for two terms, leading more than 40 UN entities in a series of historic reforms, from the adoption of International Public Accounting Standards (IPSAS), to enacting world-class agreements on transparency, ethics, whistle-blowing, financial disclosure and technology.

 In January 2012, Sheeran announced that she would assume the role of Vice Chairman of the World Economic Forum upon completing her term at WFP in 2012.